 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a condition that causes low levels of aldosterone and cortisol.
+Addison disease is a condition that causes low levels of aldosterone and cortisol.
 These hormones are made by your child's adrenal glands.
 Cortisol helps your child's body handle stress.
 Aldosterone helps your child's body balance salt, potassium, fluid.
-Addison disease may appear soon after your child is born, or when your child reaches adolescence.
+Addison disease may appear soon after your child is born, or when he or she reaches adolescence.

 - Nausea, vomiting, or diarrhea